sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

    you do not have any evidence that it is even real.
 On the other hand, if you do have a significant effect but your effect size is small then there is a pretty good chance that your result (although real) is not all that interesting.
-However, this guide is very crude.
-It depends a lot on what exactly you are studying.
-Small effects can be of massive practical importance in some situations.
-So do not take this table too seriously.
+It does depend a lot on what exactly you are studying;
+   small effects can be of massive practical importance in some situations.
-   It is a rough guide at best.
+   So do not take this table too seriously – it is a rough guide at best.

    +------------------------+-------------------------+--------------------------+
    |                        | big effect size         | small effect size        |